-A pine cone bird feeder is an easy, inexpensive project perfect even for young backyard birders to make, and a great way to add an instant feeding station to your yard.
+A pine cone bird feeder is an easy, inexpensive project perfect even for young birders to make, and it's a great way to add an instant feeding station to your yard.
 These feeders can even be customized, and many different types of birds will eagerly visit for the treat.

 Choosing the Pine Cone

-While any size or shape of pine cone can be turned into an easy feeder, a larger, broader cone will hold more food for the birds and will be easier for them to cling to, swaying less as they feed.
+While any size or shape of pine cone can be turned into an easy feeder, a larger, broader cone will hold more food for the birds and will be easier for birds to cling to, swaying less as they feed.

 In addition to the pine cone, you will need several other everyday materials:

 - String or twine: A piece that is 8 to 10 inches long is best, but it can be longer if necessary for hanging.
 Yarn or ribbon is another good option and can add a burst of color to the feeding area,

 Avoid fishing line, dental floss, or other very thin threads that can create dangerous tangle hazards for birds.
 Try to use the most visible string possible, preferably string that is colorful and thick.

 - Peanut butter: Any brand or type of peanut butter can be used, either crunchy or smooth, and it can be past its best by date without any trouble.
 If peanut butter is not available, suet, lard, or vegetable shortening is also suitable.
 You can also use other nut butters, such as almond or hazelnut, but avoid sugar-free varieties that don't offer birds good energy.

 - Birdseed: A mixed birdseed is perfect for these feeders, or straight black oil sunflower seed is also a great option.
 Choose the seed that will best appeal to your specific backyard birds.
 Pieces of nuts or small bits of fruit can also be used and will help attract more species of birds to the feeder.

 Only basic tools are needed to make this feeder: a butter knife or spreader and a shallow dish or pie plate.